crusom/RHFever-savetool/README.md

 - points\_scored increases up to 100, if the key is pressed at the ideal moment.
 If it's too fast/too slow but, the number of points in an action is smaller (always divisible by 5).

 - points\_mult is just points gained in the currently played level.
-However if this level was already beaten, then the old number of points is adjusted, with the new number of points.
-Thus it works de facto as a multiplier
+However, if this level was already beaten, then the old number of points is adjusted, with the new number of points.
+Thus, it works de facto as a multiplier

 ## Flow calculate algorithm (in python):